• myAccount

 2. Maintain and Inspect Equipment

-Maintenance personnel should inspect all equipment regularly to keep things in good working order and report their audits in an inspection log.
-Issues should be reported to the safety manager.
+Maintenance personnel should inspect all equipment regularly to ensure it remains in good working order.
+In addition, these inspections should be documented in an inspection log so issues can be tracked over time.
+If any problems are identified, they should be reported promptly to the safety manager.

-If you don’t already have one, consider developing your own preventative maintenance (PM) program.
+If your facility does not already have one, you should also consider developing a preventative maintenance (PM) program.

 A good PM program will identify all components, establish a timeframe for monitoring and repairing components, and include good recordkeeping.